jimkang/d3-batcher/README.md

       }
     ]);

-    batcher.renderBatches();
+    batcher.getBatches();

-`renderBatches` will then render (enter/update/exit) all of the `rect`s together and all of the `path`s together, even though they were added in separate calls.
+`getBatches` will return an object with keys 'rect' and 'path'.
+The values for each of them will be arrays of all of the `rect` specs and all of the `path` specs, respectively.
+Now, all of the `rect`s together and all of the `path`s together, even though they were added in separate calls.

 Tests
 -----